 Arrival Day and Welcome Meeting

-Later, travel through the delta and over the Sittang River to Kyaikhtiyo.
-From Kinpun, the pilgrimage road runs 10km to the 1200m high pagoda on the famous Golden Rock.
-Take a typical Myanma passenger truck to a camp.
-Walk about one hour from here to the Golden Rock.
+Travel through the delta and over the Sittang River to Kin Pun.
+From Kin Pun, the pilgrimage road runs for 10km to the 1200m high pagoda on the famous Golden Rock.
+Ride a typical Myanmar passenger truck up the mountain, then hike a short distance to the summit to reach the Golden Rock Pagoda.

 Shwedagon Pagoda Visit